Ecwid/ecwid-api-docs/includes/_products.md

 ## Get a product

-This method allows you to get all details of a specific product in an Ecwid store.
+Get all details of a specific product in an Ecwid store by its ID.

 #### Q: How can I request details of several products at once?